 - Maintaining the sorted copies of the table for the most frequent queries would be helpful.

 Now, a sorted copy of a table sounds almost like a database index.
-The next article in SQL Indexes Explained will cover a rudimentary index implementation.
-Stay tuned!
+The next article in SQL Indexes Explained covers a rudimentary index implementation.
+Thanks for reading!

 Understanding the basics